nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="kinematic-lag"></a>Kinematic lag

 [Kinematic range](#kinematic-range) generally increases as cities get bigger.
-I believe that increase in kinematic range is what drives the [15% superlinear scaling](#superlinear) effect.
+I believe that increase in kinematic range is what drives the [superlinear scaling](#superlinear) effect.

 As a city grows, at first, kinematic range increases as population increases, perhaps in a roughly linear relationship.
 Unfortunately, as cities get too big, they start to sprawl and suffer from traffic congestion.
 Eventually, there's a **kinematic lag**, where the kinematic range stops its 1-to-1 tracking of population growth, and begins to lag behind.